bluz71/bluz71.github.io/_posts/2018-11-21-fuzzy-finding-in-bash-with-fzf.md

 Whilst the above bare and key-bound usages of are useful, fzf really is best utilized when scripting custom search commands.

-Note, some of the scripts make use of [ripgrep](https://github.com/BurntSushi/ripgrep) and [bat](https://github.com/sharkdp/bat).
+Note, some of the following scripts make use of [ripgrep](https://github.com/BurntSushi/ripgrep) and [bat](https://github.com/sharkdp/bat).
 If using Brew please install those utilities as follows.